-- Linear Loop-oscillations due to advection around the circulation path: Stability regimes in a 4-box model: stable, stable oscillatory, [Hopf bifurcation], unstable oscillatory, unstable; Note changes from 2-box Stommel model: oscillatory behavior and change to the point of instability on the bifurcation diagram; Note the need of stochastic forcing to excite this type of variability.
-Next, the GCM study of Delworth et al. (1993); this paper also demonstrates the link between the variability of meridional density gradients and of the THC; Note the proposed role of changes to the gyre circulation in this paper, mention related mechanisms based on ocean mid-latitude Rossby wave propagation; then a box model fit to the GCM, showing that the horizontal gyre variability may not be critical and that the variability is due to the excitation of a damped oscillatory mode (Griffies and Tziperman, 1995); Useful and interesting analysis methods: composites (DMS Figs. 6,7), and regression analysis between scalar indices (Figs. 8,9) and between scalar indices and fields (Figs. 10, 11, 12). - A complementary view of the above stochastic excitation of damped THC oscillatory mode: first, Hasselmann's model with a red spectrum vs a damped oscillatory mode excited by noise that results in a spectral peak,
+- Linear Loop-oscillations due to advection around the circulation path: Stability regimes in a 4-box model: stable, stable oscillatory, [Hopf bifurcation], unstable oscillatory, unstable; Note changes from 2-box Stommel model: oscillatory behavior and change to the point of instability on the bifurcation diagram; Stochastic forcing can excite this damped oscillatory variability.
+Next, the GCM study of Delworth et al. (1993); this paper also demonstrates the link between the variability of meridional density gradients and of the THC; Note the proposed role of changes to the gyre circulation in this paper, mention related mechanisms based on ocean mid-latitude Rossby wave propagation; then a box model fit to the GCM, showing that the horizontal gyre variability may not be critical and that the variability is due to the excitation of a damped oscillatory mode (Griffies and Tziperman, 1995); Useful and interesting analysis methods: composites (DMS Figs. 6,7), and regression analysis between scalar indices (Figs. 8,9) and between scalar indices and fields (Figs. 10, 11, 12). - A complementary view of the above stochastic excitation of damped THC oscillatory mode: first, Hasselmann's model driven by white noise and leading to a red spectrum response (to derive the spectrum of the response, Fourier transform the first equation, and multiply transformed equation and its complex conjugate).

-$$\begin{aligned} \dot{x} + \gamma x &= \xi(t) \\ P(\omega) &= |\hat{x}|^2 &= \xi_0^2 / (\omega^2 + \gamma^2) \end{aligned}$$
+$$\begin{aligned} \dot{x} + \gamma x &= \xi(t) \\ P(\omega) &= |\hat{x}|^2 &= \xi_0^2 / (\omega^2 + \gamma^2). \end{aligned}$$